BAJAJ FINSERV DIRECT LIMITED

 With the recent hike in the repo rates by the Reserve Bank of India, most banks and NBFCs have raised the interest rates on fixed deposits across the board.
 Also, the risk associated with fixed deposits is very low compared to equity and other market-linked investments.

-Fixed Deposits offer enhanced safety with insurance coverage of up to ₹5 lakhs, provided by the Deposit Insurance and Credit Guarantee Corporation (DICGC).
+Fixed deposits offer enhanced safety with insurance coverage of up to ₹5 Lakhs, provided by the Deposit Insurance and Credit Guarantee Corporation (DICGC).
 In the case of NBFC FDs, you can choose to invest in plans that carry a high credit rating.

 Senior Citizens’ Savings Scheme (SCSS)

-As the name signifies, the SCSS is a government-backed investment option for individuals above 60 years of age.
+As the name signifies, the SCSS is a government-backed low risk investment option for individuals above 60 years of age.
 You can open an SCSS account at a post office or at a bank.
 The scheme has a fixed tenure of 5 years, which you can extend for three years.

 You can invest a maximum of ₹30 Lakhs as a one-time lump sum investment.
 You also get to prematurely withdraw the investment before the expiry of the tenure in case it’s necessary.

-You also get to enjoy tax benefits to the tune of ₹1.5 Lakhs under section 80C of the Income Tax Act, 1961.
+Currently, the SCSS interest rate is set at 8.2% per annum.
+Quarterly payment of accumulated interest happens here.
+You also get to enjoy tax benefits to the tune of ₹1.5 Lakhs under Section 80C of the Income Tax Act, 1961.
+For senior citizens looking for low risk high return investments, this is one of the most suitable options.

 Pradhan Mantri Vaya Vandana Yojana (PMVVY)